geosolutions-it/crop-information-portal/doc/en/glossary.rst

     absolute dekad
       the absolute value of the :term:`dekad` from the year 0.
       Formula: `absolute_dekad = year * 36 + dekad_in_year`.

+    GeoCoder
+    Geocoding
+      Geocoding (sometimes called forward geocoding) uses a description of a location, most typically a postal address or place name, to find geographic coordinates.
+The GeoCoder of the application use Google and Nominatim services to find the address.